rafaelpadovezi/bookmark-manager/README.md

 # Bookmark Manager

-A simple bookmark manager written in `aspnet core 5`
+A simple bookmark manager written in C#

 ## Technologies